 In terms of monitoring and evaluation, DBE would be monitoring infrastructure targets using the Infrastructure Reporting Model (IRM); Provincial project lists had been posted on the DBE website for public knowledge to promote accountability; the Programme Support Unit (PSU) would monitor implementation and progress of provincial projects; the Provincial Planning and Monitoring Teams (PPMT) would also monitor projects at a provincial level; and the Programme Steering Committee, Heads of Education Departments Committee (HEDCOM) and Council of Education Ministers (CEM) would monitor reports on a more technical basis at national level.

 Mr Mpontshane said that DBE had issued School Realities annual reports over the years so that progress by DBE could be tracked.
 Based on the report, tremendous progress had been made.

-Mr Skosana asked if the infrastructure budget was controlled by provinces or the national department - which body was responsible for the 7% spent by the Eastern Cape.
+Mr Skosana asked if the infrastructure budget was controlled by provinces or the national department - which body was responsible for the 7% spent by the

 Mr Padayachee said that the accounting officer was the Head of Department and that the money had been spent by the province.
-Underspending in the Eastern Cape needed to be separated from the other eight provinces.
+Underspending in the

 Ms Mushwana asked how DBE ensured that provinces which were over or underspending on their infrastructure allocation in the first quarter would make their targets in the fourth quarter.